 Top 10 Most-Popular Law Firm Retreat and Marketing Training Topics

-Law firm retreats have changed in the 25+ years I’ve been presenting at them.
+Law firm retreats have changed in the past couple decades.
 There was a “money’s no object” philosophy in the high-flying extravaganzas in the 1990s and early 2000s.
 Then the industry fell off a cliff when The Great Recession hit ― after keynoting nearly one retreat every single week throughout 2007, I think the scant few programs I spoke at in 2008 were those where the firms couldn’t get their deposits back.
 Firms hunkered down, saved their money, and decided they’d get back to learning and socializing when the crisis blew over.

 Fortunately, there’s been a recent resurgence.
 Surprisingly, in the interim, in larger firms, much of the responsibility for hiring the speakers migrated from the marketing department to the firms’ powerful new in-house professional-development professionals.